ThePalmars1one/hello_world_fastapi/README.md

 To deactivate the environment just type in the console: deactivate.

-## FastAPI
+## Requirements.txt
-The next step would be to install the framework you worked with in the project and run it:
+The next step would be to install all the packages required in the project, which are described in the requirements.txt, with the following command and run it:

-1. pip install fastapi uvicorn
+1. pip install -r requirements.txt

 2. uvicorn main:app --reload